-During the first three years or our home education, we experimented with various styles of learning, starting with the kitchen-table workbooks idea, having periods of no structure, periods of informal structure, and then eventually back to workbooks, though with some goals in sight, and we used the dining room table rather than the kitchen one!.
-Even within all that, there was gradual change, and new ways of going about our home education seemed to bring fresh life into us all, until we became tired of one system and decided on another change.
+During the first three years or our home education, we experimented with various styles of learning.
+We started with the kitchen-table workbooks idea.
+Then we had some periods of no structure at all.
+We tried flexible timetables and informal structure.
+Eventually we went back to workbooks, with some goals in sight.
+We also used the dining room table rather than the kitchen one!
+Even within all that, there was gradual change, which we discussed together.
+New ways of going about our home education seemed to bring fresh life into us all.
+But inevitably we became tired of one system and decided on another change.

-At one point we were re-making a timetable for ourselves about once a month, all discussing together what our aims and objectives were.
-At another stage we tried having a week of informal structured learning alternating with a week of no structure: that was quite fun for a while too.
+At one point we were re-making a timetable for ourselves about once a month.
+We kept discussing together what our aims and objectives were, as they were not static.
+At another stage we tried having a week of informal structured learning alternating with a week of no structure.
+That worked quite well for a while too.